What's the best time to fish?

 Sablefish (Black Cod)

-• Wednesday closures: Charter vessel anglers may not catch and retain halibut (except GAF) on all Wednesdays for the entire season.
+• Closure days: Charter vessel anglers in Area 3A may not retain halibut (except GAF) on Tuesdays and Wednesdays in 2025

 Lingcod

-• Annual limit is 2; one of the 2 must be between 30-35" and the other has to be over 55"
+• Annual / Size limit: 2 per year; one of the 2 must be between 30-35 inches and the other has to be over 55 inches

-• Slope Nonpelagic Rockfish - No size limit: 1 per day, 1 in possession.
-These include: Blackgill, Blackspotted, Bocaccio, Brown, Chilipepper, Darkblotched, Greenstriped, Harlequin, Northern, Pacific Ocean Perch, Puget Sound, Pygmy, Redstripe, Redbanded, Rougheye, Sharpchin, Shortbelly, Shortraker, Silvergray, Splitnose, Stripetail, Vermilion, and Yellowmouth
+• Slope non-pelagic rockfish include: Blackgill, Blackspotted, Bocaccio, Brown, Chilipepper, Darkblotched, Greenstriped, Harlequin, Northern, Pacific Ocean Perch, Puget Sound, Pygmy, Redstripe, Redbanded, Rougheye, Sharpchin, Shortbelly, Shortraker, Silvergray, Splitnose, Stripetail, Vermilion, and Yellowmouth

-• Pelagic Rockfish - Our daily bag limit on pelagic rockfish is 5 per day with no annual limit.
-These include: Black, Blue, Dark, Dusky, Widow, and Yellowtail.
+• Pelagic rockfish include: Black, Blue, Dark, Dusky, Widow, and Yellowtail

 May and June: King Salmon and Halibut are abundant at this time (and continue to be so through September!)
 We have the driest and sunniest weather this time of year as well.